riklauder/ProjectMokman/src/README.md

 -walls.py
 >python code that generates random maps from half map - maps are not consistent with desired authentic pacman style.
 Was used in prototype phase only

+# Required dependecies
+1. Python 3.7 or higher
+also install packages if not part of your current distribution:
+>pip install numpy
+>pip install Naked

+2. Pygame 1.9.6
+>pip install pygame

+3. (optional)WSL - Windows Subsystem for Linux (g++ is installed with deafult Ubuntu LTS packages)
+4. Powershell or BASH for running scripts